National Neighborhood Survivability Rankings for American Restaurant

 StreetSpring's 2026 nationwide analysis ranks the top neighborhoods across all major US cities for American Restaurants.
 See which neighborhoods offer the highest Survivability Scores.

 StreetSpring's 2026 cross-market analysis reveals that Tysons in Washington DC ranks as the #1 neighborhood in the United States for opening an American Restaurant, with 94% survivability.
-The top 25 neighborhoods nationwide span 13 different cities, demonstrating that exceptional opportunities for American Restaurants exist across diverse markets.
-Neighborhood rankings are useful, but the exact odds for your location can only be seen by running a current survivability check in StreetSpring.
+The top 25 neighborhoods nationwide span 5 different cities, demonstrating that exceptional opportunities for American Restaurants exist across diverse markets.
+However, market conditions change daily, and it's best to use StreetSpring's live data to check the survivability score for a specific address.

 To understand the methodology behind these rankings, see our detailed guide: Survivability Score: How We Calculate It & Why It Matters.